-Name of shareholder Nature of interest and capacity Number of Shares (Note 1) Approximate percentage of shareholding View Art Investment Limited (Note 2) Beneficial owner 600,000,000 (L) 62.5%
+Number of Approximate Nature of interest Shares percentage of Name of shareholder and capacity (Note 1) shareholding View Art Investment Limited (Note 2) Beneficial owner 600,000,000 (L) 62.5%

 - 1. The letter "L" denotes long position of the Shares. - 2.
 Mr. Chau David beneficially and wholly owns View Art Investment Limited, which in turn holds approximately 62.5% of the issued share capital of the Company.
 Therefore, Mr. Chau David is deemed, or taken to be, interested in all the Shares held by View Art Investment Limited for the purpose of the SFO.